 - The ideal hub for guests of all kinds, the hotel is walking distance to most of what downtown Manhattan is famous for, and just steps from many cultural and historical attractions, business headquarters and trendy neighborhoods.

 5. New York Marriott Marquis

 The Marriott Marquis in the heart of Times Square is a major destination for tourists and visitors to lay their heads, but the grandiose building contains much more than just its 1,949 guestrooms and suites.
 Glass elevators zoom up and down the interior of the 49-floor building like the hub of a futuristic space station.

-The hotel boasts four restaurants, three lounges, a 1,500-seat Broadway theater and The View, the 47th-floor bar and restaurant which revolves 360 degrees, an unparalleled way to take in the City.
-Based on its prime location, it is perhaps stating the obvious to mention that New Year's Eve reservations are best made years in advance.
+The hotel boasts four restaurants, three lounges, a 1,500-seat Broadway theatre and The View, the 47th-floor bar and restaurant which revolves 360 degrees, an unparalleled way to take in the City.
+Based on its prime location, it is perhaps stating the obvious to mention that New Year’s Eve reservations are best made years in advance.

 6. Helmsley Palace Hotel

 The New York Palace is a luxury hotel that became one of The Dorchester Collection in July 2008.
 The hotel blends the historic landmark Villard Mansion with a modern 55-story tower.